TodorTodorov525/Elixir-course-summer-2019/lesson_04.md

 3. Given a list of years: `[1994, 600, 1965, 0, 1, 2019, 2008, 1921, 1936, 1414, 2000, 1992, 2004]`, using `Enum.filter` remove every year, that is not from the 21st century

 4. You have the numbers from 1 to 100, using pipe, select all the even number, excluding 100.
 Then from that list, remove the numbers divisible by 3.
 Then mupltiply every second number by 100.
+Use ranges!

-5. Given a list: `[%{name: “Donald”, age: 10}, %{name: “Jerry", age: 21}, %{name: "Tom", age: 24}]` remove everyone, that should not be allowed to drink alchohol
+5. Given a list: `[%{name: "Donald", age: 10}, %{name: "Jerry", age: 21}, %{name: "Tom", age: 24}]` remove everyone, that should not be allowed to drink alchohol

 # Homework